 City's tradition of providing high quality education relevant to business and the professions dates back 160 years.
 For many of our graduates, time spent at City laid the groundwork for leadership, innovation and excellence that have changed the world we live in.

-Click on a year below to discover its significance to City's heritage.
+Click on a time period below to discover its significance to City's heritage.

 The Inns of Court School of Law was founded.
 One of the earliest providers of legal education in London, it would become a part of The City Law School in 2001.

 Herbert Henry Asquith, British Prime Minister from 1908 to 1916, graduated from The Inns of Court School of Law.
 Asquith was the first of many global leaders, including Mohandas 'Mahatma' Gandhi, Clement Attlee, Jawaharlal Nehru, Margaret Thatcher and Tony Blair, to pass through what is now The City Law School.

 St Bartholomew's College of Nursing was founded, affiliated with London's oldest hospital, St Bartholomew's.
 The College of Nursing would later be incorporated into the School of Health Sciences at City University London.

 Planning began for the Northampton Institute, to be built on what is now the main part of City's present-day campus.
 The land was bequeathed by the Marquess of Northampton and the Earl of Compton and generous benefactors included The Worshipful Company of Skinners and The Worshipful Company of Saddlers.